vitaut/vitaut.net/_posts/2012-12-17-i-cant-believe-its-not-python.md

 Being based on `Format`, `str` uses IOStreams only for user-defined types, but not for built-in types which it handles
 [much more efficiently](/2012/12/15/making-string-formatting-fast.html).
-Additional performance improvement can be achieved by getting rid of the format string and passing arguments to the formatter directly.
+Additional performance improvement in `str` can be achieved by getting rid of the format string and passing arguments to the formatter directly.
 This requires minor changes to the library since this functionality is currently private to the `Formatter` class.